To illustrate the same visual identity as our company, we've updated Cloud Platform with the new colors and logo.

 Starting with this release, users added to a service within Cloud Platform are automatically added to the Default Classic folder of that service, if it exists and it hasn't been renamed.

 The information about your licenses is presented intuitively now in the Licenses page, being split up in three categories: Robots, Studios, and Other Services, each in their separate tabs.
-The same three categories assist in your decision when you are renewing your licenses or requesting more licenses.
+The same three categories assist in your decision when you are requesting more licenses.

 Your Resource Center page just got richer with a download link to the newest Preview version of Studio, besides the already existent Stable version.
 It's for you to decide whether you wish to try out our latest innovations in your workflows or go with the less updated and more stable version of Studio.